 Tip #1: Email Marketing Calendar

 Every season, consumers start their holiday gift buying earlier and earlier.
-It’s estimated that 49% of marketers launched their 2013 holiday campaigns prior to Halloween.
-What we learn from this statistic is that in order to strive, you need to plan early and be progressive.
+In order to strive, you need to plan early and be progressive.

 Did you know that it’s estimated that online retailers will send about 50 promotional emails during the months of November and December?
 Think about it; that’s a lot of email campaigns and a lot of potential for sales.
 The key to keeping all these campaigns straight is a calendar with crucial launch dates.
 Construct a working calendar with significant dates, including Black Friday, Cyber Monday, Super Saturday and more.
 Make sure you include January, too.
 Statistics show that many consumers are looking for after Christmas sales and New Year clearance events.